Skip to Main Content

 Ordinance

-Primary legislation of non self governing territories, made by a federal government department to apply to a particular territory.
-Also used for the legislation of some State local government bodies.
+Primary Legislation of non self governing territories, made by a Federal Government Departments, to apply to a particular Territory.
+Also used for the Legislation of some State Local Government bodies.

 By-law